 "The Governor believes that the students and the families who lost loved ones deserve to know exactly what happened," John Tupps, communications director for Gov. Rick Scott, said about Deputy Scot Peterson's failure to try and stop Cruz during the shooting.
 "He wants answers.
 A complete investigation must be made public as soon as possible."

-On Friday, Scott and senior Republicans in both chambers of the Florida Legislature will roll out gun legislation crafted in reaction to last week's shooting.
-Scott, who may run for U.S. Senate, is holding a 10:30 a.m. press conference in the Capitol to detail a proposal for "school safety improvements and keeping guns away from individuals struggling with mental illness."
+On Friday, Scott and senior Republicans in both chambers of the Florida Legislature rolled out gun legislation crafted in reaction to last week's shooting.
+Scott detailed a $450 million proposal for "school safety improvements and keeping guns away from individuals struggling with mental illness."

 In the Florida House, where Speaker Richard Corcoran is likely running for governor, legislation will include plans to investigate what Corcoran called the "abject breakdowns at all levels" in the years before the shooting.